 Made of wood, recesses in the rectangular tablets were originally filled with blackened beeswax, with text inscribed into the wax with styluses.
 Although the wax hasn’t survived, the writing occasionally went through the wax to mark the wood.
 As tablets were reused, in some cases several layers of text built up on the tablets, making them particularly challenging to decode.

 Classicist and cursive Latin expert, Dr Roger Tomlin, deciphered and interpreted the tablets.
 Alongside photography with raking light and microscopic analysis, Roger used his encyclopaedic knowledge of Roman Britain and extensive experience of reading and reconstructing Roman incised texts from their fragmentary remains.

 The preservation of the tablets is in itself remarkable, as wood rarely survives when buried in the ground.
 The wet mud of the Walbrook, a river that dominated the area in the Roman period but is now buried, stopped oxygen from decaying the wooden tablets, preserving them in excellent condition.

 Once excavated, the fragile tablets were kept in water before MOLA conservators carefully cleaned them and, using a waxy substance, PEG, which replaced some of the water content, treated them before they were freeze-dried.

-Over 700 artefacts from the Bloomberg excavation will be displayed in a public exhibition space that will sit within the new Bloomberg building, including the earliest-dated writing tablet from Britain.
-The London Mithraeum exhibition opens in autumn 2017.
+Over 700 artefacts from the Bloomberg excavation are now displayed in a public exhibition space within the new Bloomberg building, including the earliest-dated writing tablet from Britain.
+The London Mithraeum exhibition opened in autumn 2017.